Sparing Expenses

 DC-DC

-The DC-DC converter comes from Lien Engineering, a San Diego outfit which produced converters for multiple GRiDCase models.[2]
-Their units can be found in GRiDCase models produced for the consumer market, such as the GRiDCase 2, 3, Plus, as well as the later 15XX series.
+The DC-DC converter comes from Lien Engineering, a San Diego outfit which produced converters for multiple GRiDCase models.[1]
+Their units can be found in computers produced for the consumer market, such as the GRiDCase 2, 3, and Plus, as well as the later 15XX series.

-Aside from Lien's own varying model numbers and the individual voltages regulated, I can't find any substantial differences, either in build quality, construction techniques, or component choice, between boards manufactured for the TGC and those for other GRiDCase models.
+Aside from Lien's own varying model numbers and the individual voltages regulated, I have not found any substantial differences, either in build quality, construction techniques, or component choice, between boards manufactured for the TGC and those for other GRiDCase models.

-The board itself appears to be a hand-drawn design.
-There's a daughterboard attached with some right-angle header pins.
-The whole thing is housed in a three-quarters metal shell with brass spacers at each drill which I would guess are part of the design's heat dissipation.
+There is a daughterboard attached with right-angle header pins.
+The whole thing is housed in a three-quarters metal shell with brass spacers at each drill hole which I would guess are part of the design's heat dissipation strategy.

 DC-DC Converter underside

-Unfortunately, regulating the DC-DC converter's temperature by exposing as much of its surface area as possible also makes it that much more vulnerable to environmental hazards like moisture and wildlife.
-Fortunately for the motherboard, a by-product of its complete encapsulation within a Faraday cage is that it's protected from hazards like these.
+Regulating the DC-DC converter's temperature by exposing much of its surface area also makes it that much more vulnerable to environmental hazards like moisture and wildlife.
+A fortunate side effect of encapsulating the motherboard within a Faraday cage is that it is protected from these hazards.

-Conversely, those subsystems living outside the cage, and therefore exposed (through the rather large ingress points presented by the battery cavity, are likely to bear the brunt of long-term storage's adverse effects).
-Unless the TGC's port is blocked by the presence of a battery or power pack, there's quite a large opening directly into the case's interior.
+Unfortunately, the subsystems situated outside the Faraday cage, and therefore exposed to the elements, (through the rather large ingress points presented by the battery cavity), are likely to bear the brunt of long-term storage's adverse effects.
+Unless the TGC's port is blocked by the presence of a battery or power pack.

 DC-DC Converter top side

 On one example, I replaced the MOSFET's because the short wires Lien soldered to each lead (I'm assuming to make it easier to line up the hole in the shell with the TO-220 packages) had disintegrated off the board.
-I'd bet this was a result of the storage environment as the soldermask was also peeling away in large chunks.
+I would be willing to bet that this was a result of the storage environment; the soldermask was also peeling away in large chunks.

 This is not to say that the Lien boards (like other switching power supplies) wouldn't fail for more prosaic reasons such as faulty electrolytic capacitors.